The Battle of Fulford

 The terrain around Fulford was flat, but sodden; a mixture of watermeadow and marshland.
 The Norwegian army advanced along the banks of ditch leading east from the River Ouse.
 The English attacked the Norwegian line and pushed them back in disarray.
 But Harald was no fool; he had kept the bulk of his troops back against the river itself, and as the English advanced, Harald's left wing swept around in an abrupt pincer movement, trapping the English against the ditch.

 The fighting was fierce and terrible, but as the day wore on, the English spirit broke, and the armies of Mercia and Northumbria were cut to pieces.
 Some were trapped against the ditch, others fled, and the bodies of the English lay so plentifully upon the ground that, according to their own accounts, the Norse were able to advance over the meadow without getting their feet wet.

-York prudently surrendered to the invaders, and Harald did not enter the city; perhaps eager to spare the city he hoped to rule the effects of looting by his own men.
+York prudently surrendered to the invaders, but Harald did not enter the city; perhaps eager to spare the city he hoped to rule the effects of looting by his own men.
 Instead, he retired to Stamford Bridge to await the gathering of hostages from around the region.

 The Norse had but 5 days to enjoy their victory at Fulford.
 On 25 September, King Harold surprised Harald Hardrada at Stamford Bridge, and inflicted a decisive defeat on the Norsemen.
 Hardrada himself was killed, as was Tostig, and the Norse withdrew.